How Deploys Work

 Automatic Git deploys

-Image-backed services (services that pull a Docker image from a container registry) don’t perform these automatic deploys.
+Render does not automatically deploy image-backed services (services that pull a Docker image from a container registry).
 See details.

 Skipping an auto-deploy